 SAMARA ABERMAN, NewsHour Media Reporter: First question: Why are you here tonight?

-SAMARA ABERMAN: How did you originally find out about Meetup?
+SAMARA ABERMAN: How did you hear of Meetup.com originally?

-SAMARA ABERMAN: Does learning about campaigns through the Internet appeal to people that you know as well?
-Is this something you and your friends share an interest in?
+SAMARA ABERMAN: Does learning about campaigns via the Internet appeal to you and people you know?

 MARK HUNTER: Very much so.
 I think the Internet has become a primary purveyor of information for most people.
 I'm a college professor.
 I work with college-age students, and there is an extraordinary level of excitement and interest in the Dean campaign at my college campus, at least, and I think that is, in part, attributable to the ease with which students have been able to access information about him, not only the information that's provided officially by the Dean campaign, but throughout the whole network of bloggers and various net-savvy people that have attached themselves to this effort.
 It's a very, very impressive presence on the Internet.

 SAMARA ABERMAN: A kind of growing one.
 If the Meetup Web site didn't exist, do you think you'd find yourself at a campaign meeting anyway?

 MARK HUNTER: Yes, because I had determined that this election cycle was one I could not afford to sit out.

 SAMARA ABERMAN: That's all of the questions I have, Mark.

 SAMARA ABERMAN: Thank you very much.